AdaCore/RecordFlux/examples/apps/dccp/README.md

 To generate code files for the RecordFlux specification, locate the message spec and enter the following into the terminal window:

-`rflx generate -d build/generated specs/dccp.rflx`
+`rflx generate -d generated specs/dccp.rflx`

-For the above, `build/generated` is the output directory for the generated code files and `dccp.rflx` is the spec file.
+For the above, `generated` is the output directory for the generated code files and `dccp.rflx` is the spec file.

 ## HOWTO: Validate the Specification